-Neil Zurcher has been a professional journalist working mostly in television, but also in newspapers, magazines, and radio for over a half-century and has logged more than a million miles on Ohio’s roads over 25 years as a TV travel reporter.
+Neil Zurcher has been a professional journalist working mostly in television, where he covered world leaders and major events, like the asassinataion of President John F. Kennedy but he also worked in newspapers, magazines, and radio for over a half-century and has logged more than a million miles on Ohio’s roads over 35 years as a TV travel reporter.
 He was the original host of the “One Tank Trips” travel report, which aired on Fox8 Television in Cleveland and has since been imitated in other television markets throughout the US.
 Called “One of the most respected and knowledgeable travel writers in the state” by former Ohio Governor George Voinovich, Zurcher received the Distinguished Service award from the Society of Professional Journalism and the Silver Circle award from the National Academy of Television Arts and Sciences.
 He also received a “Emmy” award.
 In 2013 he was honored with a rare Gold Circle Award for his fifty years in television.
 He was given the coveted Award for Excellence in Broadcasting from the Cleveland Association of Broadcasters.
 He has been inducted into the Cleveland Press Club Hall of Fame.
 He was also inducted into the Ohio Broadcasters Hall of Fame and received their “Living Legacy” award in 2007.
 Zurcher for many years wrote a column for the Auto Club’s Ohio Motorist Magazine and for the Cleveland Plain Dealer and has written five books about Ohio, including Ohio Oddities and Strange Tales from Ohio.
-In 2012 he returned to television again doing One Tank Trips on Fox 8′s New Day Cleveland Show that airs each morning at 10 AM.
-In 2014 Neil marks sixty years as a professional journalist.
+In 2012 he returned to television again doing One Tank Trips on Fox 8’s New Day Cleveland Show that airs each morning at 10 AM.
+In 2014 Neil marked sixty years as a professional journalist.

 The Cars of a “One Tank Trip”